 Data on who used which computer, including expired reservations, will be removed automatically each day.

 At the end of every session, each computer will automatically reboot.
 All information and files left on the computer will be deleted except for files saved in the T:\ Drive, which are only cleared periodically.

 Systematic or programmatic copying or downloading from subscribed databases is not allowed by our contracts with vendors.
 If we permit this, access to the database may be blocked.
 We may log user's personally identifiable information in order to monitor this type of abuse.

-You can access your reading history by logging into your library account.
-If you choose this option, be aware that anyone with access to your library card number can check your reading history or any other information attached to your account.
-Information contained in the reading history file is, as is any part of your library record, subject to any judicial process (e.g., the USA Patriot Act).
-If you are concerned about someone else seeing a list of what you are reading, the safest step is to not choose this option.
+If you choose this option, be aware that anyone with access to your library card number can check your saved lists or any other information attached to your account.
+Information contained in these lists is, as is any part of your library record, subject to any judicial process (e.g., the USA Patriot Act).
+If you are concerned about someone else seeing a list of what you are reading or searching for, the safest step is to not choose this option.

 The USA Patriot Act of 2002 allows the FBI to obtain a search warrant for any materials from the library, including library circulation records, internet use records, and registration information.
 They can do so without demonstrating "probable cause," the existence of specific facts to support the belief that a crime has been committed or that the items sought are evidence of a crime.
 The act also makes it a crime for the library to inform you if any such action has occurred.

 This act supersedes existing state laws protecting the privacy of library users.
 The reauthorized Patriot Act (signed into law by President Bush on March 9, 2006) makes some procedural changes in the process of obtaining library records, but doesn't provide any substantial safeguards for the privacy of library users.
 Learn more about the USA Patriot Act and intellectual freedom.